The Same Collapse, Twice

 A species is not just a name on a list.
 It’s a node in a network of interactions, a repository of genetic information, a way of making a living that took millions of years to evolve.

-When diversity collapses, we lose more than species.
-We lose:
+When diversity collapses, we lose more than species:

 • Functional redundancy: Multiple species doing similar jobs means the ecosystem can absorb shocks